Cream Cheese Chocolate Mousse Tart

 Ingredients and substitutes

-- Cream cheese - I have used 40% mascarpone cream cheese.
-Again do not use low-fat.
-Because the liquid in low fat will make the tart shell soft.
+- Cream cheese – I have used 40% mascarpone cream cheese.
+Again, do not use low-fat because the liquid in low-fat will make the tart shell soft.

-- Vanilla - A good quality vanilla will make a huge difference in anything you make.
-Premium vanilla can be expensive, which is why I make my own homemade vanilla extract, bean paste or sugar.
+- Vanilla – A good quality vanilla will make a huge difference in anything you make.
+Premium vanilla can be expensive, which is why I make my own homemade vanilla extract, bean paste, or sugar.

-The mini tarts shells
+The mini tart shells

 - I used ready-made store-bought mini flower tart shells.